FRC10: Optimize Care for Your Pediatric Patient

 • Analyze the impact the stages of growth and development have on treatment decisions and health education

-• Delineate the importance of family centered care on decision making and coordination of care throughout the care continuum for children, adolescents, and young adults with rheumatic diseases
+• Explain the importance of family centered care on decision making and coordination of care throughout the care continuum for children, adolescents, and young adults with rheumatic diseases

 • Discuss cultural, socioeconomic, physiological, and psychological considerations that will impact the care of children, adolescents, and young adults with rheumatic diseases